The Rise of the Liberation Movements

 Read More

-Estrada’s All Out War Against MILF
+Estrada’s All Out War Against MILF in 2000

-Estrada’s All Out War Against MILF
+Estrada’s All Out War Against MILF in 2000

-The all-out war which cost the government more than a billion pesos displacing thousands of civilians did not however put an end to the MILF secession movement.
-Meanwhile the Abu Sayyaf Group (ASG) remained a serious threat to the government’s peace efforts in Basilan and Sulu.
+The all-out war which cost the government more than a billion pesos and displaced thousands of civilians did not, however, put an end to the MILF secession movement.

 Sources: